 If you'd like to have aerial pictures for your poetic kind of blog, Superfamous is another original source you can use for free.

 The images on the site are purely nature inspired with an artistic writing.
 This gallery curated by designer Folkert Gorter is a gem for every demanding creative.
 It consist of beautiful high-res photos of terrain, water, or other nature-like textures.

-There are no categories to search, which makes it simple to switch between pictures through a minimalist dashboard.
+There are no specific search categories, which makes it simple to switch between single pictures through a minimalist dashboard.
 Unfortunately, the list is very short, but definitely worth of following in case something new appears.
 Meanwhile, you can use these stylish visuals in any way you like.